Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- Los Angeles has gone 7-3 in its past 10 games, with a 7-3 record against the spread during that span.
+- Los Angeles is 7-3 against the spread and 6-4 overall over its past 10 contests.

-- Five of the Lakers' last 10 outings have gone over the total.
+- Six of the Lakers' past 10 contests have hit the over.

 Nuggets vs. Lakers Betting Splits